History of the gas industry

 Kerosene in place of brine

-In the village of Słoboda Rungurska, which is currently located in Ukraine, a well fills up with kerosene instead of the expected brine – this is the first extraction of kerosene in the village that will soon see the construction of an oil mine, which for some time would be considered one of the key oil mines in Europe.
+In the village of Słoboda Rungurska, which is currently located in Ukraine, a well fills up with kerosene instead of the expected brine – this is the first extraction of kerosene in the village that will later see the construction of an oil mine, which for some time would be considered one of the key oil mines in Europe.

 Gas light illuminates a residential building for the first time